 I’ve had an interesting musical journey.
 Looking back to where I was born, where I grew up, and the activities I engaged in my early 20s, I find it interesting that this would be my favorite mix of all time.

-I was born in Cali, Colombia, the self proclaimed Salsa music capitol of the world.
+I was born in Cali, Colombia, the self-proclaimed Salsa music capital of the world.
 Spent the first 9 years of existence there so according to conventional wisdom, I would have been too young to have kept Salsa as my favorite genre of music.
 Research suggests that the songs we listen to during our teenage years make up our musical taste as adults.
 Apparently, men form their musical preference between the ages of 13 to 16, with 14 being the average age their favorite song was released… and I concur… by the way, can you guess what my favorite song might be?
 I was 14 in 1998 (shared at the end).
-One might assume then, that my favorite mix could be a live performance from the band that created my favorite song, or perhaps a compilation cd/mix of some sort.
+One might assume then, that my favorite mix could be a live performance from the band that created my favorite song, or perhaps a compilation cd/mix of some sort relating to that era.
 But nothing could be further from the truth.
-My musical taste has changed throughout the decades, hip hop and alternative rock dominated my early, middle and late teen years, but dance music has taken the more prominent role as the “preferred” music of choice as an adult.
+My musical taste has changed throughout the decades, hip hop and alternative rock dominated my early, middle, and late teen years, but dance music has taken the more prominent role as the “preferred” music of choice as an adult.
 But of course, as with everything else, the choice of music mainly depends on the occasion.

 as my favorite of all time.